solana-foundation/developer-content/docs/core/pda.md

 not have a valid corresponding private key and cannot be used for cryptographic operations (signing).

+A PDA can then be used as the address (unique identifier) for an on-chain account, providing a method to easily store, map, and fetch program state.

 ![Off Curve Address](/assets/docs/core/pda/address-off-curve.svg)

 ## How to derive a PDA